-Endometritis is caused by infections such as chlamydia, gonorrhea, tuberculosis, or mixtures of normal vaginal bacteria.
-Endometritis is more likely to occur after miscarriage or childbirth, especially after a long labor or c-section.
+Endometritis is caused by an infection in the uterus.
+It can be due to chlamydia, gonorrhea, tuberculosis, or a mix of normal vaginal bacteria.
+It is more likely to occur after miscarriage or childbirth.
+It is also more common after a long labor or C-section.

-Endometritis can occur at the same time as other pelvic infections such as
+Endometritis can occur at the same time as other pelvic infections.

-The health care provider will perform a physical exam and a pelvic exam.
-The lower abdomen may be tender.
+The health care provider will perform a physical exam with a pelvic exam.
+Your uterus and

 The following tests may be performed: